-In Years 7-11, parents/carers are kept informed of their child's progress with a tracking report or a Parents' Consultation Evening each school term.
+In Years 7-11, parents/carers are kept informed of their child's progress with a tracking report and/or a Parents' Consultation Evening each school term.
 Parents/carers of students in Years 12 and 13 receive feedback through regular progress checks.
 Parents' Consultation Evenings are held once a year for each year group, with two in Year 11.

-We use a text messaging system daily to enquire about unexplained pupil absence and parents/carers are encouraged to use this to let us know if their child is unwell or will be absent for any reason.
-Most communications are now sent home electronically via Arbor CommunicationThere is a Head of Year for each year group; they support the pupils in all pastoral matters, from primary to secondary transition in Year 7 to choosing university courses in Year 13.
+We use a messaging system daily to enquire about unexplained pupil absence and parents/carers are encouraged to use this to let us know if their child is unwell or will be absent for any reason.
+Most communications are now sent home electronically via Arbor Communication.